 The RCP's representative said that they were merely accepting a booking from an outside company.
 He spoke of "one of the saddest days in the NHS's history" and of, "sharing the same values" as Kirby.

 Nearby, a policeman joked with some of the activists: "I agree with everything you're doing, just don't pull the doors off!"

-The group that stormed the RCP believe that democracy is broken and that most people recognise this.
+The group that stormed the RCP believe that democracy is broken and that most people recognize this.
 They believe that some doctors do not understand that they are in a battle that is bigger than them and their wages.
-That this is about a broken economic system and a culture of privatisation that is stripping British society to the bone.
+That this is about a broken economic system and a culture of privatization that is stripping British society to the bone.

-The activists at the RCP were keen to show their support for the junior doctors strike, and were hoping their action could hammer another nail into the coffin of Jeremy Hunt's career.
-While these groups may differ in their methods, they share a common belief that the NHS is being flogged to private healthcare vultures, and that this is something that needs to stop.
+The activists at the RCP were keen to show their support for the junior doctors strike, and were hoping their action could hammer another nail into the coffin of NHS Health Secretary Jeremy Hunt's career.
+While these groups may differ in their methods, they share a common belief that the NHS is being mistreated by private healthcare vultures, and that this is something that needs to stop.